eclipse-tractusx/knowledge-agents/DEPENDENCIES.md

  * SPDX-License-Identifier: Apache-2.0
 -->

-# Dependencies of Tractus-X Knowledge Agents Reference Implementations (KA)
+# Dependencies of Tractus-X Knowledge Agents Reference Implementations (KA-RI)

 We provide an [Eclipse Dash License File](DEPENDENCIES) for each release.